aninchat/theasciiconstruct/content/post/nxos-evpn-symmetric-hybrid.md

 ## Enabling Symmetric IRB between NXOS leafs

 Before we look at how EVPN Hybrid mode works, let's first consider Symmetric IRB between leaf1 and leaf2 (both NXOS).
 The goal is to get h1 to talk to h2 (communication between VLAN 100 and VLAN 200).
 On the NXOS leafs, Symmetric IRB requires the following sample configuration (consider leaf1 as an example).
 First, a VLAN is created and the L3VNI is mapped it.
-This VNI is configured for the customer VRF, which call 'Tenant1' here:
+This VNI is configured for the customer VRF, which we'll call 'Tenant1':

 ```
 vlan 300